DocTrucker/Ormerod/README.md

 26/08/2018

 This repository was been initially cloned from RepRapPro's repository for the Ormerod 2 printer.
-I am predonminantly using this as a learning exercise but hope in the short term to rebuild the PLA kit parts with PETG and resize a few to reduce the stress fractures that I've experianced with a recent (old) kit build.
+I am predominantly using this as a learning exercise but hope in the short term to rebuild the PLA kit parts with PETG and resize a few to reduce the stress fractures that I've experienced with a recent (old) kit build.
 My objectives are different to that of RepRapPro, therefore my ideals are different to their ideals.
 The changes I have made are not to be interpreted as correcting mistakes, merely working to a different set of goals